How Long Do You Have to Reopen a Ticket to Fight a Suspension

 How To Reopen An Alcohol or Marijuana Infraction

 Tickets are usually paid through the mail or online.
-I reopen them by filing a motion in the criminal court that has jurisdiction over the offense.
-I gather the information necessary to draft a motion and formulate legal arguments that justify reopening the case.
+We reopen them by filing a motion in the criminal court that has jurisdiction over the offense.
+We gather the information necessary to draft a motion and formulate legal arguments that justify reopening the case.
 Motions to reopen are at the discretion of the court: they could be denied and if they are, your recourse to appeal is limited.
 In some cases we have to argue the motion orally before the judge.
 That is why it is best to have an attorney handle this kind of motion.
-I have reopened clients' cases in New Haven, Meriden, Norwalk, Danbury, Rockville, New London, New Britain and Bristol.
+We have reopened clients' cases in New Haven, Meriden, Norwalk, Danbury, Rockville, New London, New Britain, and Bristol.